 TEACHING AND SCHOOL

 Dave is chair and a trustee of the New Zealand Jazz Foundation.
-He coordinates the annual New Zealand National Jazz Workshops and has co-directed the New Zealand Youth Jazz Orchestra since 2011.
+Through the Foundation, he founded and coordinates the New Zealand Rodger Fox Jazz Academy, coordinates the annual New Zealand National Jazz Workshops, and has co-directed the New Zealand Youth Jazz Orchestra since 2011.
 He founded and produces the annual New Zealand School of Music Jazz Festival, created the school's first course in Jazz Pedagogy, and founded the annual New Zealand National Jazz Educators Workshops in 2015.
 He also created and co-directed the Wellington Youth Jazz Orchestra and Trans-Tasman Jazz Orchestra as a cooperative venture with the Sydney Conservatorium.

-Before moving to New Zealand, Dr. Lisik was Assistant Professor of Music and Director of Jazz Studies at LeMoyne-Owen College in Memphis, Tennessee, where he created the African Drumming Ensemble and the LeMoyne-Owen Records label, producing three CDs of student work.
+Before moving to New Zealand, Dr. Lisik was Assistant Professor of Music and Director of Jazz Studies at LeMoyne-Owen College in Memphis, Tennessee, where he taught jazz theory, history, improvisation, composition, jazz piano, African American music history, music technology and production, and created the African Drumming Ensemble and the LeMoyne-Owen Records label, producing three CDs of student work.

 Dave completed his Doctor of Musical Arts degree in Composition (Jazz and Classical Emphases) at the University of Memphis, where he directed large and small jazz ensembles and taught Jazz Pedagogy, Jazz Ensemble Techniques, Jazz Ear Training, and Jazz History.